Published by MBA Skool Team, Last Updated: January 24, 2022

-Packaging is a mechanism to safeguard finished goods by wrapping them in a protective material.
-Product packaging is an essential step in inventory management & supply chain for increasing shelf life by protecting goods from damage.
+Packaging is a mechanism to safeguard finished goods by covering them in a protective material to enable its availability at different points of sale and display important information about the product at the same time like weight, volume, brand name, labels etc. Product packaging is an essential step in inventory management & supply chain for increasing shelf life by protecting goods from damage.
 Depending upon the type of products, distribution time, geography, logistics etc. the packaging type is decided.

 Companies manufacture goods depending upon customer demand, business forecast & production capacity.
 Once goods are made, they are to be distributed across different locations, stored in warehouses, kept at retail outlets before they get told.
 During this time, it is essential to protect the products from damage & increase their longevity.
 This is why product packaging plays an important role as it safeguards finished goods from damage, scratches & even enhances brand value of expensive goods.

 At the same time, packaging helps in creating a good brand image in the minds of the customers.
 A well packaged good with relevant information always creates a trust among the target audience.
 Packaging plays a very important in brand building.

 The important functions of having packaged goods are:

 2. Preserve the products for longer shelf life.